mblwhoi/drupal_faceted_search/README.txt

 - Drupal 5.x.

+- If you wish to use Faceted Search UI's tooltips feature (for showing subcategories when hovering over a category in the guided search), it is strongly recommended to install the jQuery Update module (http://drupal.org/project/jquery_update).
+Make sure to read that module's installation instructions.
+If you don't use the tooltips feature, Faceted Search UI won't use jQuery at all, so in that case you would not need jQuery Update.

 Caution
 *******

-Faceted searches are relatively database-intensive.
-If your server can barely keep up with your traffic, this module will make things worst.
-Make sure to benchmark performance before deploying this module on a busy site.
+Faceted searches are database-intensive.
+If your server can barely keep up with your traffic, this package will make things worst.
+Make sure to benchmark performance before deploying this package on a busy site.

 Installation